danReynolds/CS456-Notes/chapter4.md

 A multicast packet is delivered to only a subset of network nodes, like in a software upgrade where you want to send it to everyone who needs the upgrade.

-Need to identify the receives of a multicast packet and address the packet to those receivers.
+Need to identify the recipients of a multicast packet and address the packet to those receivers.

 Uses **address indirection** = a single identifier is used for the group of receivers and a copy of the packet that is addressed to the group using this single identifier is delivered to all of the multicast receivers associated with that group.